This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child is short of breath or works hard to breathe.

-- The skin between his ribs or above his breast bone pulls in with each breath.
+- The skin between his or her ribs or above his or her breastbone pulls in with each breath.

 - Your child's nostrils are flaring with each breath.